Given recent market volatility, checking in on your retirement plan may make a lot of sense.

 A Financial Advisor may be able to help you get back on track if you aren’t making the progress you expected.
-If you have a lot of time until you retire, small tweaks in savings or investment strategy can make a big difference toward meeting your goal.
+If you have a lot of time until you retire, small tweaks in savings or investment strategy may make a big difference toward meeting your goal.
 Retirement just around the corner?
 Sometimes a few changes to your plan now can help you cross the finish line, even if market conditions are less than fully cooperative.
 Are you doing even better than anticipated?
 Maybe now is a good time to reduce your risk exposure to lock in that progress and protect against future market volatility.

 - Determine where you stand.
 Find out whether the amount you’re saving and investing is on pace with the money you’ll need to retire (with some margin for error).
-You can ask your Financial Advisor if you have one, or you can find numerous calculators online to help.
-Also, some investment advisory accounts, inform you automatically when you aren’t meeting your goals.
+You can ask your Financial Advisor if you have one or you can find numerous calculators online to help.
+Also, some investment advisory accounts inform you automatically when you aren’t meeting your goals.
 If you have accumulated several different retirement accounts from past jobs, however, knowing where you stand may be harder than it should be.
-A Financial Advisor can help you consolidate your retirement accounts.
+A Financial Advisor may be able to help you consolidate your retirement accounts.

 - If you’re off track, figure out why.
 Are you saving as much as you planned?
 Are you maximizing your contributions to your employer-sponsored retirement plan or individual retirement account (IRA)?
 Is the amount of money you’ll need in retirement increasing?
-If you’re not on course because your investments aren’t performing well, your Financial Advisor may suggest you make a change to your asset allocation strategy, or to the specific investments you’ve chosen.
-If your investments are not performing at least in line with benchmarks, your Advisor may review the latest research in the context of the original rationale for the investment.
-Assuming that checks out, it may be wise to hold on through a period of volatility, as chasing top performers may be a poor way to make decisions.
+If you’re not on course because your investments aren’t performing well, your Financial Advisor may suggest you make a change to your asset allocation strategy or to the specific investments you’ve chosen.
+If your investments are not performing at least in line with benchmarks, your Financial Advisor may review the latest research in the context of the original rationale for the investment.
+Assuming that checks out, it may be preferable to hold on through a period of volatility, as chasing top performers may be a poor way to make decisions.

 - Decide how to get back on track.
 That could include revisiting your goal, for example by stretching out the time horizon until you retire or reducing the amount of money you plan to spend in retirement.
 It could mean creating a financial plan that reflects the propensity for retirees to spend less as retirement goes on, which means you might be better prepared than you think.
 It can also mean increasing portfolio risk, though only after careful consideration of your risk tolerance.
 It could be that the most palatable option is a little of all three, which makes the magnitude of any one change smaller.
-Consulting with a Financial Advisor can help you identify a clear path to reaching your goals.
+Consulting with a Financial Advisor may help you identify a clear path to reaching your goals.